projek-xyz/container/.github/wiki/Home.md

 ## Extra Flexibilities

-In-case you like the way to accessing a service instance using array, yes you can by registering `ArrayContainer` as a service
+In-case you'd like to accessing a service instance using array, yes you can by registering `ArrayContainer` as a service

 ```php
 use Projek\Container\ArrayContainer;